 Building on CIPFA's extensive history of championing excellence in public finance management, we work with organisations across the public sector to help them prevent, detect and recover fraud losses and develop counter fraud skills.

-We support the national counter fraud and anti-corruption strategy for local government, ‘Fighting Fraud and Corruption Locally’ and were named in the UK Government’s 2014 Anti-Corruption plan and in the 2017–22 Anti-Corruption strategy as having a key role to play in combating corruption, both within the UK and abroad.
+We support the national counter fraud and anti-corruption strategy for local government, Fighting Fraud and Corruption Locally and were named in the UK Government’s 2017-22 Anti-Corruption strategy as having a key role to play in combating corruption, both within the UK and abroad.

 Below are just some of the services we provide.

 Making sure staff have the skills needed to detect, prevent and recover fraud losses is key to building an anti-fraud culture.
 We offer a diverse range of qualifications, short courses and e-learning packages, all of which carry continuing professional development (CPD) hours.